 Reasonable accommodations are modifications to a course, program, or school-sanctioned activity that does not fundamentally alter the course or program.
-Appropriate accommodations are determined through the individual intake appointment by reviewing documentation, discussion with the student, and evaluating the essential requirements of a course or program.
-After the intake appointment, a student will have approved accommodations available for use at their discretion.
+Appropriate accommodations are determined through the individual intake appointment by reviewing documentation, engaging in interactive discussions with the student, and evaluating the essential requirements of a course or program.
 Please Note: New York Film Academy does not provide services of a personal nature such as attendance reminders, homework assistance, individual tutors and typing services.